Cinnamon and Honey Nut Granola

 - Spray rimmed sheet pan with cooking spray.
 Set aside.

-- In a small bowl, mix vegetable oil, salt, honey, and vanilla.
-Whisk to combine.
+- In a small bowl, whisk vegetable oil, salt, honey, and vanilla together.
 (It’ll take a little work.)

 - Pour wet ingredients over dry ingredients and stir until thoroughly combined.